isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/submission/app_builder_submission.md

 CHANTA: ADD SCREENSHOT HERE.

 Once the new environment has been created, click the blue Deploy tab.

-CHANTA: I DON'T KNOW IF THIS IS CORRECT.
+I DON'T KNOW IF THIS IS CORRECT.

 CHANTA: ADD SCREENSHOT OF APPBUILDER Deploy HERE.